For those that are new to DMR hopefully this will help you get on air.

 After that you'll need to add some contacts.
 In the Anytone CPS they are labeled "Talk Groups" and in the Radioddity CPS they are labeled "Digital Contacts".
 What you need in these locations is all the talk groups you want saved in your radio.
 These are group calls to either talk locally on a repeater or through a Brandmeister talk group.
 These will be associated with the channels we will create later.
 Each digital channel has a talk group assigned to it.

 The next step is a "Receive Group".
 DMR radios will only listen for talk groups in the receive group unless they are in a monitor or promiscuous mode.
 You will want a receive group containing the talk groups for the repeater or hotspot you'll be using.
 We want these groups setup so we can add them while we're creating the channels.
 For my Anytone I just have one group with all the talk groups added.
+Make sure you add the talk groups you want to the receive group.
+You won't hear any talk groups that are not in the receive group assigned to the channel you're on.

 The next step is optional if you don't plan on using scan much.
 If you do want to scan you'll want to have scan lists setup to add to the channels when you create them.
 You can always go back later and add them but it's much easier to do it now.
 All you need to do now is add the empty lists and name them.
 We can't add the channels to the lists until we create them later.
 We want the lists to be there now though so that we can add them to the channels.